jon-harper/air_filter/docs/v3/index.md

 ## Bill of Materials

 The filter can be printed for single or dual fan operation.
-Use a single fan assembly for compact printers (200x200 bed or smaller) or ones with limited free space.
-High flow and larger volume printers should use dual fans.
+A single fan should be used for continuous filtration.
+Dual fans can be used for large format printers or as an exhaust filter.

 [SUAFT 120 Bill of Materials](bom.md){ .md-button }